 The contractor has hired a new system integration specialist.
-This staff member played a key role in the recently completed second phase of trackwork and systems installation at 4th and King Streets.
-The system integration specialist will be engaged in preparation of submittals and managing the installation of track and systems elements in the tunnels.
+This staff member will have a key role in the upcoming second phase of trackwork and systems installation at 4th and King Streets.

 D. PROJECT COST STATUS

 Project Cost Control Systems